andreasdominik/Susi/docs/src/pages/install.md

 #### [tts]
 Configuration of the tts daemon.

-By default, Google TTS is used with caching because the quality of Google's voices is very good.
-Caching means that an audio file of every uttered sentence will be stored in the cache.
+By default, Google TTS is configured.
+The daemin uses caching: an audio file of every uttered sentence will be stored in the cache.
 As assistants tend to say the same things again and again ("hello", "OK", "I copy"), only a small number calls to the webservice is necessary after some time of operation.

 Susi is prepared to use IBM Cloud services, too.
-Please refer to the "Components/Text to Speech" section of the documentation for details of installation and cofiguration.
+Please refer to the "Installation/Text to Speech" section of the documentation for details of installation and cofiguration.

+To change the TTS service, the `binary` parameter in the section `tts` must be changed.

 #### [stt]
 Configuration of the STT daemon.
-By default Google STT is used because of its very high accuracy and common knowledge.
-However, it's not local and private.

 Mozilla DeepSpeech can be used for English language.
-Susi is prepared to use IBM Cloud services, too.
+Susi is prepared to use IBM Cloud services or Mozilla DeepSpeech, too.

 Please refer to the "Components/Text to Speech" section of the documentation for details of installation and cofiguration of other services.

+To change the STT service, the `binary` parameter in the section `stt` must be changed.

 #### [nlu]
 Configuration of the NLU (natural language understanding) daemon.